 Pre-Columbian Costa Rica was populated by 400,000 Amerindians.
 The various tribal nations seemed to be a cultural mix, influenced by the Mesoamerican civilizations of north Central America and the Macro-Chibcha civilizations of northern South America.
 Columbus arrived on his fourth and final voyage in 1502; the result of repairs to his vessel, off the coast of Limón.
 Greeted by welcoming tribal chieftains, he noticed gold and silver worn by some.
 He made a wrong assumption that this was a place of plenty.
 He proclaimed this new land as “Costa Rica” (“Rich Coast”), which led to the arrival of full force Spanish conquistadores in search of bountiful treasures – but there was virtually nothing to be found.
 Plus, the remaining Tribal People – most had died due to warfare and the spread of European diseases – would not adhere to the usual barbarous Spanish practice of encomienda (forced labor).
 Costa Rica was described as the poorest and most miserable Spanish colony in all of the Americas by the Spanish governor.
 Most of the Spanish left in search of wealthier lands, while the remaining settlers headed for Central Valleys, where they found rich volcanic soil, ideal for farming, with no choice but to work the land themselves.
 This period of history created the foundation for Costa Rica’s development as a more egalitarian society than the rest of Central America, resulting in a rural democracy with no oppressed mestizo or Amerindian class.
 After the final Spanish defeat in the Mexican War of Independence (1810–21), Spain declared the independence of all of Central America.
 Called the Federal Republic of Central America, Costa Rica eventually broke away and established its own democratic nation in 1838.

 Since the late 19th century Costa Rica has experienced two significant periods of violence.
 In 1948, a six week civil war broke out between liberal and conservative forces that left 2,000 Costa Ricans dead.
-The liberals won the bitter war and moved the capital city to San José.
+The liberals won the bitter war.
 A new constitution was enacted which abolished the army, desecrated the country, granted women and Afro-Costa Ricans the right to vote, thus creating a stable democracy, progressive social policies, free compulsory public education, high social well-being, and emphasis on treating all citizens equally.
 In 1987 President Oscar Arias Sanchez won the Nobel Peace Prize for brokering a peaceful agreement between the peasant-class Sandinistas and US supported Contras, a remnant of the brutal Nicaraguan regime of President Anastasio Somoza.
 A covert CIA airfield just across Costa Rica’s northern border was quickly abandoned, which led to a nation-wide celebration where children planted trees on the empty airfield.

 San José: Your journey will probably begin with a flight to the capital city of San José, due to its direct access from many US cities.
 Located in the center of the nation, peopled by 1.035 million citizens, San José’s densely packed urban center almost felt like a third-world city.
 Wealthy expiates generally live in self-contained guarded communities in the hills, complete with barbed wire as protection.
 Many visitors use it as an one-night stop-over, and then head for their destinations of choice.
 I had been warned: as a new capital city it is a bit charmless, with only a few examples of colonial architecture, museums, historic government buildings and grand boulevards.
 I took a midnight stroll on Saturday and another one the next morning.
 Contrary to popular opinion, it was a great experience.
 I felt safe and enjoyed the colorful Main Market and sense of life on the streets of Costa Rica’s largest city.
 My hotel, located a block away from the city center, was buttoned up like a fortress, with steel shutters blocking the parking area.
 It was almost midnight and I must have driven four times around long blocks to find the unassuming locked entrance with barely a small sign.
 But, once inside, I was greeted by the manager who was helpful and hospitable, serving almost like an ambassador.
 This was my first indication of the kindness of the Ticos.